 The goal of ART is to reduce levels of the virus in the blood and bodily fluids to an undetectable level.
 This enables the immune system to produce more cells that fight infections.

 Treatment can keep someone healthy for many years.
-It can also lower the risk of transmission.
+It can also lower the risk of transmission to others.

-Usually, ART is a combination of three or more medications.
-There are seven classes of ART that attack the infection in different ways.
+Usually, ART is a combination of 3 to 4 medications, but can sometimes contain 2 medications.
+There are eight classes of ART that attack the infection in different ways.
 The same treatment does not affect every person with HIV in the same way, so if a combination is not working well, a doctor will change it.

 The ART drugs may produce side effects, such as:

-Medicare covers all medically necessary treatment for a person with HIV, which mainly involves ART.
+Medicare covers all medically necessary treatment for a person with HIV.
+The main treatment and standard of care for HIV is ART.

 A Medicare beneficiary needs to have prescription drug coverage for ART.